RAJohansen/Chlorophyll-a_Detection_Algorithms/README.md

-# Chlorophyll-a detection and value extraction from raster imagery
+# Chlorophyll-a Detection and Value Extraction from Raster Imagery

-This project is designed to spatially and spectrally resample imagery to mimic the configurations of WorldView-2, Sentinel-2, Landsat-8, MODIS, and MERIS sensors (01A and 01B).
+This project is designed to spatially and spectrally resample imagery to mimic the configurations of WorldView-2, Sentinel-2, Landsat-8, MODIS, and MERIS sensors (Scripts 01A and 01B).
-The next step is to run the cholorophyll-a detection algorithms on each sensor including the original dataset (02).
-The new raster values are extracted from the locations of a shapefile, and converted into a CSV file (03).
-Finally, the values extracted to the CSV file are used to run linear modeling(04A) and geometric modeling (04B) to derive Pearson's R, R_squared, slope, and intercept values.
+The next step is to run the cholorophyll-a detection algorithms on each sensor including the original dataset (Script 02).
+The new raster values are extracted from the locations of a shapefile, and converted into a CSV file (Script 03).
+Finally, the values extracted to the CSV file are used to run linear modeling(Script 04A) and geometric modeling (Script 04B) to derive Pearson's R, R_squared, slope, and intercept values.

 ### NOTES: